types of paint

 woman painting woodwork

-In the past, gloss paints were oil-based and would give off lots of VOCs.
-Nowadays, gloss paints are mostly water-based, meaning they dry quickly and are less toxic.
+In the past, gloss was mainly oil-based and emitted plenty of VOCs.
+Nowadays, gloss is mostly water-based, meaning they’re less toxic and dry quicker.

-Remember, gloss is unforgiving and will show brush marks if not applied correctly, so always use an undercoat.
+Remember, gloss is unforgiving and shows brush marks if not applied correctly.
+The best way to mitigate this issue is to apply an undercoat.

 Stains

-Whether you’re looking to stain a wood floor or upcycle furniture, wood stains are easy to apply, accentuate the wood’s grain and come in various colours.
-Stains come in both water-based and oil-based variations.
+Whether you’re looking to stain a wood floor or upcycle furniture, stains are easy to apply, accentuate the wood’s grain and come in various colours.

 Varnish